City Limits (1985 film): Production

-Following the success of Android, director Aaron Lipstadt got the idea for City Limits by taking the idea of life in a post-apocalyptic world and making it less about a return to savagery and more about what society would do with a clean slate.
-Lipstadt wrote the initial treatment for City Limits in London following the successful premiere of Android and showed it to British home video distributor Videoform Pictures who responded well to it and provided the film's $2.5 million budget.
+Following the success of Android, director Aaron Lipstadt conceptualized City Limits by taking the idea of life in a post-apocalyptic world and making it less about a return to savagery and more about what society would do with a clean slate.
+Lipstadt wrote the initial treatment for City Limits in London following the successful premiere of Android and showed it to British home video distributor Videoform Pictures, who responded well to it and provided the film's $2.5 million budget.
 Lipstadt then reunited with his Android collaborator, Don Keith Opper, to write the screenplay.
 Robert and Dennis Skotak provided the matte and miniature work via their company L.A.
 Effects Group.
-Lipstadt stated his intention with City Limits was less analogous to Lord of the Flies despite both being about societies run by youths without adults, and instead was more in the vein of The Three Musketeers with the film more spiritually aligned with that of a swashbuckler.
+Lipstadt stated that his intention with City Limits was less analogous to Lord of the Flies despite both being about societies run by youths without adults, and instead was more in the vein of The Three Musketeers with the film more spiritually aligned with that of a swashbuckler.

 Critical response

-The Variety review praised about the depiction of a tribal society, the action scenes and the "vibrant" score yet considered the Sunya Corp. plot less convincing while TV Guide rated the film 2 out of 5 stars.
+The Variety review praised the depiction of a tribal society, the action scenes, and the "vibrant" score yet considered the Sunya Corp. plot less convincing, while TV Guide rated the film 2 out of 5 stars.

 In popular culture

-City Limits was featured on an episode of the cult television series Mystery Science Theater 3000, during which Crow T. Robot sang a song in tribute to actress Kim Cattrall, who appears in the movie.
-When Kim Cattrall saw the episode, she arranged for flowers to be sent to Trace Beaulieu, Crow's puppeteer.
-In a Q&A during SF SketchFest 2019, it was clarified that the flowers had actually been addressed to Crow rather than his puppeteer.
+City Limits was featured in episode #403 of the cult television series Mystery Science Theater 3000, during which Crow T. Robot (performed by Trace Beaulieu) sang tribute to actress Kim Cattrall, who stars in the movie.
+When Cattrall saw the episode, she arranged for flowers to be sent to Crow.

 Release

 City Limits was released in theatres on September 1, 1985.
-It was first released on video by Vestron Video sometime later.
-The film was later released on VHS in 1998 by Televista.
-City Limits was released on DVD on September 11, 2007, by Televista.
-The episode was featured on the MST3K Volume XXXVI DVD set on July 21, 2016.
+It was first released on home video by Vestron Video sometime later.
+The film was later released on VHS and DVD in 1998 and on 11 September 2007, respectively, by Televista.
+The Mystery Science Theater 3000 episode featuring City Limits was included in the Volume XXXVI DVD set, which was released on 21 July 2016.